eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

 .. note::

      In this example we are using the default version of **BayeScan** module.
-We recommend to specify the version you will use.
+We recommend to specify the version.
 To use the version of this entry, pleace load the module as follow: